MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/commerce-chat-module.md

 1. In the **Customer Service admin center**, go to **Customer support \> Workstreams**.
 1. Open the workstream you've created for your agents, then under **Advanced settings** then select sessions default.
 1. Under **Application Tabs**, select **Add Existing Application Tab** then add the new application tab you've created above.
-1. This will ensure that an application tab appear and loads Dynamics 365 Commerce Headquarter in iFrame, when agent receives incoming chat call from e-Commerce website.
+1. This will ensure that an application tab appears and loads Dynamics 365 Commerce Headquarter in iFrame, when agent receives incoming chat call from e-Commerce website.

 ## Add context variables in Dynamics 365 Omnichannel for Customer Service